 Region Occupancy

-The Region will occupy the premises during the entire Contract period for the execution of normal operations.
-[Delete if not applicable or amend to suit].
+The Region will occupy the premises during the Contract period for the execution of normal operations.

-The Contractor shall cooperate with the Region in scheduling its operations so as to minimize any potential conflicts and to facilitate the Region’s use of the facility.
-[Delete if not applicable or amend to suit].

 The Contractor shall maintain free access and parking for the Region at all times.

 Partial Region Occupancy

 The Region’s use, operation or occupancy of any component of the Work prior to Substantial Performance of the Work does not constitute acceptance of the Work or any part thereof, and does not relieve the Contractor from the requirement to maintain all bonding and insurance as required by the Contract Documents.